adelinedine/Script-Kitty/README.md

 All service source code, build artifacts (e.g., `dist/`, `node_modules/`), and dependencies are excluded from the chart package via `.helmignore`.
 This ensures the chart remains small and deployable, and avoids file size errors during `helm upgrade/install`.

-To update the chart context, simply edit `.helmignore` as needed.

 ## Generating TypeScript Types from Protobufs (Frontend)